ngobrolin/web-site/README.md

 Even if you're not ready to contribute code, we value your feedback and ideas!
 Feel free to open discussions or suggest improvements through issues.

 ## Development

+### Prerequisites

+Before running the application, ensure you have the following installed:

+* **Elixir** - The project requires Elixir 1.14 or later
+  * See the [official Elixir installation guide](https://elixir-lang.org/install.html) for your operating system
+  * You can also use version managers like [asdf](https://github.com/asdf-vm/asdf) to manage Elixir versions
+* **PostgreSQL** - Required for the application database
+  * PostgreSQL 13 or later is recommended
+  * Make sure the PostgreSQL service is running before starting the application

+### Starting the Server

 To start your Phoenix server: